 Temecula Police Misconduct Attorney

-Jerry L. Steering, Esq., is a Police Misconduct Attorney, who deals with false arrests cases daily.
-His law practice involves serving, among other places, the cities of Murietta and Temecula, and the Riverside County cities shown below.
+Jerry L. Steering, Esq., is a Police Misconduct Attorney, who is a Specialist in Suing the Polce for Constitutional Violations such as False Arrest, the Use of Excessive Force, and Malicious Criminal Prosecutions.
+Mr. Steering has been suing the police since 1984.
+His law practice involves serving, among other places, the cities of Murietta and Temecula, the Riverside County cities shown below, and throughout the State of California.

 The Riverside County Sheriff’s Department is especially creepy in the Southwest Judicial District, that includes Riverside cities from Lake Elsinore to Temecula, and the rest of South County.